grisu48/meteo/README.md

 [![Build Status](https://travis-ci.org/grisu48/meteo.svg?branch=master)](https://travis-ci.org/grisu48/meteo)

-Weather and environmental monitoring solution
+Lightweight environmental monitoring solution

-This project aims to provide a centralized enviromental and room monitoring system for different sensors.
+This project aims to provide a centralized environmental and room monitoring system for different sensors.
-On a central server runs the server instance, that collects all the sensor values from different nodes.
+The meteo-daemon (`meteod`) runs on a centralised server instance, that collect all sensor data from different sensor nodes.

 Client can attach to this server instance in order to read out the different readings of the sensors.

 # Server

-Requires `go >= 1.9.x`
+Requires `go >= 1.9.x` and the following repositories

+    go get "github.com/BurntSushi/toml"
+    go get "github.com/gorilla/mux"
+    go get github.com/mattn/go-sqlite3

 ## Configuration

 Currently manually.
 See `meteod.toml`

+## Storage

+`meteod` stores all data in a Sqlite3 database.
+By default `meteod.db` is taken, but the filename can be configured in `meteod.toml`.

 ## Security